 - $8 USD for skate rentals

 - Plastic seals for youngsters to push around who are learning to skate

 - Great place to take the kids!
-Here you will find a zoo and ice-skating around a decorated Christmas tree at the Skautahöll skating-rink
+Here you will find a zoo, Christmas lights, and a merry-go-round.

 - Afterward, take a dip in the Laugardalslaug geothermal pool!